Campbell-Muscle-Lab/FiberSim/docs/pages/structures/batch/batch.md

   + the `job` array contains a single JSON object for each simulation that you wish to run.
   + `job` objects are self-contained, meaning they describe all of the instruction files and folders needed for a single simulation.
   + It's simple to run many jobs at a time.
 This quite helpful when you would like to simulate families of simulations with the same model file, as is the case when generating tension-pCa curves.

-## Running FiberSim Batches

-To run a FiberSim batch job, do the following from the directory that contains your batch file:

-1. Open an Anaconda Prompt via the Windows Start Menu.
-2. Activate the FiberSim Anaconda Environment by executing:
-    ```
-    conda activate fibersim
-    ```
-    from within the Anaconda Prompt.
-3. Run the simulation by executing the following in the Anaconda Prompt:
-    ```
-    python <FIBERSIM_REPO_LOCATION>\Python\modules\FiberSim_utilities.py run_batch batch.json
-    ```

-    Once you hit <kbd>Enter</kbd> on your keyboard, FiberSim will begin setting up and running the simulation you have prepared.
-FiberSim will print out information pertaining to your simulation to the Anaconda Prompt you have opened.
-Once it is finished, you can view the results in the newly created results folder indicated by the `results_folder` key in the batch file you created.